brson/brson.github.com/progress.md

 layout: basic
 ---

-Change is hard.
+Changing is hard.
 Recording your progress helps keep you motivated.

 # 2015-06-18